galaxyproject/training-material/topics/statistics/tutorials/classification_regression/tutorial.md

 >    - {% icon param-text %} *"Select target column(s)"*: `target`
 >    - `Execute` the classifier to train
 >
-> 2. **SVM Classifier (Support vector machine)** {% icon tool %} with the following parameters to predict classes of test data using the trained model:
+> 2. **Support vector machines (SVMs) classifier** {% icon tool %} with the following parameters to predict classes of test data using the trained model:
 >
 >    - {% icon param-select %} *"Select a Classification Task"*: `Load a model and predict`
 >    - {% icon param-file %} *"Models"*: `model.zip`